 It is possible to sand the clear epoxy once after forming a permanent bond.
 Additionally, you can shape, drill or even paint after the curing process.
-To sand the jb clear epoxy, clean the parts you want to repair using a degreaser or detergent.
+To sand the J-B Weld clear epoxy, clean the parts you want to repair using a degreaser or detergent.

 Use sandpaper to make the surfaces rough so that the J-B weld epoxy can get a place to hold on.
 Sand the bonding surface with sandpaper of about 80 grits and then wipe clean.

-Yes, you can sand j-b weld steel stick after hardening.
+Yes, you can sand J-B Weld steel stick after it has hardened.
 You can also grind or drill it just like you do on concrete or steel.
 The steel stick sets in around 3-5 minutes and after 60 minutes, you can drill, grind, file, or tap it.
-The jb steel stick has a dark grey color after curing and tensile strength of up to 900 psi.
+The J-B Weld steel stick has a dark grey color after curing and tensile strength of up to 900 psi.

 What grit sandpaper can I use for J-B Weld?